jeevanantham-aivar/curl-pipeline/SECURITY-PIPELINE.md

 #### 1. Repository Setup
 1. **Create Repository from Aivar Template**:
-   - Go to GitHub and create a new repository using Aivar Template
+   - Go to GitHub and create a new repository using **'Aivar Template'**
    - Name your repository and create it

 2. **Clone the Repository Locally**: